Stateside Puerto Ricans: New York City

 Between the 1950s and the 1980s, large numbers of Puerto Ricans migrated to New York, especially to Brooklyn, The Bronx, and the Spanish Harlem and Loisaida neighborhoods of Manhattan.
 Labor recruitment was the basis of this particular community.
 In 1960, about 70% of stateside Puerto Ricans lived in New York City.
 They helped others settle, find work, and build communities by relying on social networks containing friends and family.

-For a long time, Spanish Harlem (East Harlem) and Loisaida (Lower East Side) were the two major Puerto Rican communities in the city, but during the 1960s and 1970s, predominately Puerto Rican neighborhoods started to spring up in the Bronx because of its proximity to East Harlem and in Brooklyn because of its proximity via the Williamsburg Bridge to the Lower East Side.
+For a long time, Spanish Harlem (East Harlem) and Loisaida (Lower East Side) were the two major Puerto Rican communities in the city, but during the 1960s and 1970s, predominately Puerto Rican neighborhoods started to develop in the Bronx because of its proximity to East Harlem and in Brooklyn because of its proximity via the Williamsburg Bridge to the Lower East Side.
 There are significant Puerto Rican communities in all five boroughs of New York City.

 Philippe Bourgois, an anthropologist who has studied Puerto Ricans in the inner city, suggests that "the Puerto Rican community has fallen victim to poverty through social marginalization due to the transformation of New York into a global city."
 The Puerto Rican population in East Harlem and New York City as a whole was the poorest among all migrant groups in US cities.
 In 1973, about "46.2% of the Puerto Rican migrants in East Harlem were living below the federal poverty line."
 More affluent Puerto Rican professionals migrated to suburban neighborhoods on Long Island and in Westchester County, New Jersey and Connecticut.

 New York City also became the mecca for freestyle music in the 1980s, of which Puerto Rican singer-songwriters represented an integral component.
 Puerto Rican influence in popular music continues in the 21st century, encompassing major artists such as Jennifer Lopez.